hansung-choi/FAJSCC/README.md

 3. **SNR_info**: The channel SNR value, which can be one of **1, 4, 7, or 10** dB.
 4. **performance_metric**: The performance metric to be maximized, which can be either **"PSNR" or "SSIM"**.
 5. **data_info**: The dataset name (possible value: **"DIV2K"**).
-6. **model_name**: The model name, which can be one of the following: **"smallConvJSCC", "baseConvJSCC", "smallResJSCC", "baseResJSCC", "smallSwinJSCC", "baseSwinJSCC", "smallFAwoSIJSCC", "baseFAwoSIJSCC", "smallFAJSCC", or "baseFAJSCC"**.
+6. **model_name**: The model name, which can be one of the following: **"smallConvJSCC", "baseConvJSCC", "smallResJSCC", "baseResJSCC", "smallSwinJSCC", "baseSwinJSCC", "smallFAJSCCwSA", "baseFAJSCCwSA", "smallFAJSCCwoSA", or "baseFAJSCCwoSA"**.

 ### Example of training a model where the training SNR matches the test SNR.